gigsabyte/git-good/README.txt

 HelloWorld.java: java program that prints "Hello world!" to the console

-README.txt: a list of all files in this directory
+README.txt: this file will cause a merge conflict